Overview

 Officials carried out a series of CHFS3 ‘drop-in’ public engagement events on Arran, Mull, Islay, Skye, Lewis, Bute, Cumbrae, North Uist, South Uist, Tiree and Colonsay from November 2023 to February 2024.

 The feedback gathered at these meetings will be analysed and summarised, providing valuable insights that will guide the future development of our services.
-We appreciate the active participation of all attendees and their contribution to this important process.
+These will also be incorporated within the in-depth report.

 Emerging findings